 To diagnose the condition, your doctor will review your medical and family history.
 He or she will conduct a physical and a neurological examination to find the cause of the muscle weakness and rule out other conditions.
 Your doctor may conduct several tests to diagnose congenital myopathy.

-- Blood tests may be ordered to detect an enzyme called creatine kinase.
+- Blood tests.
+These may be ordered to detect an enzyme called creatine kinase.

 - Electromyography (EMG).
 Electromyography measures electrical activity within muscles.

-- Genetic testing may be recommended to verify a particular mutation.
+- Genetic testing.
+This may be recommended to verify a particular mutation in a given gene.

 - Muscle biopsy.
 A specialist may remove and examine a small sample of tissue (biopsy) from your muscle.